ch4dwick/sns-lambda/README.md

 Use the SNS Test Template and insert the test data below under Records[].Sns.Message field.
 Keep the data enclosed in quotes and escape the json quotes.

 > "Message": "{\\"account\\": \\"xxxxxxxxxxxx\\"}"

+You can also test it directly by Publishing a message to your SNS Topic with the payloads below as the body.

 ### Start Execution from manual trigger